jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 tags: weapon rc1 carbine
 ---

-The ultimate purpose of the [GridScout™][gridscout] map-search tool is to provide for a better community defense.
-For that same purpose, I'm building a new firearm.
+The _raison d'être_ of [GridScout™][gridscout] map-search tool is community
+defense.
+For this same purpose, I'm building a new firearm.
 I call it the RC1.
 Why RC1?
 Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (my original name for the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Weapon design
 My intent is to create a weapon that is especially easy to handle in